alecia-h98/portfolio/README.txt

-Many thanks to my good friends Felicia Simion (ineedchemicalx.deviantart.com) and Michael Domaradzki (md.photomerchant.net) for allowing me to use their amazing photos in Big Picture's demo*.
+Many thanks to my good friends Felicia Simion (ineedchemicalx.deviantart.com) and Michael Domaradzki (md.photomerchant.net) for allowing me to use their amazing photos in Big Picture's demo.

-(* = Not included!
-Only meant for use with my own on-site demo, so please do NOT download and/or use any of Felicia's or Michael's work without their explicit permission!)

 AJ
 aj@lkn.io | @ajlkn